GraemeMalcolm/data-stuff/03-exercise-stream-analytics.md

 ## Explore the Azure resources

 1. Open the [Azure portal](https://portal.azure.com?azure-portal=true), signing in if prompted.
 2. On the home page, select **Resource groups** to see the resource groups in your subscription.
-This should include the **learn-*xxxxx-xxxxxx-xxxxxx...*** resource group identified by the setup script.
+This should include the **learn-*xxxxxxxxxxxxxxxxx...*** resource group identified by the setup script.
-3. Select the **learn-*xxxxx-xxxxxx-xxxxxx...*** resource group, and review the resources it contains, which should include:
+3. Select the **learn-*xxxxxxxxxxxxxxxxx...*** resource group, and review the resources it contains, which should include:
-    - A *Stream Analytics job* named **analyzedevicedata**, which will be used to process streaming data.
-    - A *Storage account* named **cloudshell*xxxxxxxx***, which is used to store data for the Azure Cloud Shell you used to run the setup script.
     - An *IoT Hub* named **iothub*xxxxxxxxxxxxx***, which is used to receive incoming device data.
     - A *Storage account* named **store*xxxxxxxxxxxx***, to which the data processing results will be written.
+    - A *Stream Analytics job* named **stream*xxxxxxxxxxxxx***, which will be used to process streaming data.

+    If all three of these resources are not listed, click the **&#8635; Refresh** button until they appear.

+    > **Note**: If you are using the learn sandbox, the resource group may also contain a second *Storage account* named **cloudshell*xxxxxxxx***, which is used to store data for the Azure Cloud Shell you used to run the setup script.

-4. Select the **analyzedevicedata** Stream Analytics job and view the information on its **Overview** page, noting the following details:
+4. Select the **stream*xxxxxxxxxxxxx*** Stream Analytics job and view the information on its **Overview** page, noting the following details:
     - The job has one *input* named **iotinput**, and one *output* named **bloboutput**.
 These reference the IoT Hub and Storage account created by the setup script.
     - The job has a *query*, which reads data from the **iotinput** input, and aggregates it by counting the number of messages processed every 10 seconds; writing the results to the **bloboutput** output.